 The Employee Exit Form (attached as Annex No. 18) shall be signed by all relevant officials to issue clearance to the exiting employee that he/she has returned all TDEA property.
 The determination of monetary value of any damaged property shall also be included in the form.
-The assessment shall be made by the Administration Officer and agreed to by the exiting employee.
+The assessment shall be made by the Administration unit and agreed to by the exiting employee.
 The HR Unit shall forward the form to the Finance Unit for the processing of the employee's outstanding dues.

-9.5.
-Exit Formalities
+9.5 Exit Formalities

-9.5.1.
-Exit Interview
+9.5.1 EXIT INTERVIEW

-The HR Unit may conduct an exit interview with the resigning employee to gain a better understanding of his/her needs and solicit his/her feedback in TDEA's policies and procedures so as to improve the overall working environment and conditions (Exit Interview Questionnaire attached as Annex No. 17).
+The HR Unit may conduct an exit interview with the exiting employee to gain a better understanding of his/her needs and solicit his/her feedback.
+(Exit Interview Questionnaireattached as Annex No. 17).

-9.5.2.
-Final Payment
+9.5.2 FINAL PAYMENT

-On receipt of the completed Employee Exit Form (Annex No. 18), the Finance Unit shall process the exiting employee's final payment including salary, job related payments or reimbursements, payment in lieu of accrued annual leave (if applicable), CPF and any other amount due to the employee (if any) within seven days of his/her effective date of resignation.
+On receipt of the completed Employee Exit Form (Annex No. 18), the Finance Unit shall process the exiting employee's final payment including salary, job related payments or reimbursements, payment in lieu of accrued annual leave (if applicable), CPF and any other amount due to the employee (if any) within one month of his/her effective date of exit.
 The payment shall be transferred to the bank account of the exiting employee.

-9.5.3.
-Calculation of Salaries17
+9.5.3 CALCULATION OF SALARIES

-9.5.3.1.
-Salary Payments in lieu of Termination Notice
+9.5.3.1 Salary Payments in lieu of Termination Notice